wsporto/typesql/README.md

     update-product.sql
 ```

-2. Then run `npx typesql-cli -w -t=deno -d mysql://root:password@localhost/mydb .\sqls` to start typesql in watch mode and generate code targeting the deno runtime.

-3. After that you will have one Typescript file for each query file.
+4. Then run `typesql compile --watch` to start typesql in watch mode.
+After that you will have one Typescript file for each query file.

 ```
 sqls\